 to replace the old leaky original.
 Or that there was a transformer fault,

 The fact that Mallory published a book containing 129 pages on the subject, should cause one to discount the simple "buzzer" theory.

-While the Elkonode design only lasted two years, it kick started the car radio and vibrator industry and all the improvements that ensued.
-It would be a curious thing to find a complete Elkon eliminator today.
+While the Elkonode design only lasted three years, it kick started the car radio and vibrator industry and all the improvements that ensued.
+It would be interesting to know how well the half-wave Elkonodes worked in practice.
 How long did they really survive for?
 Were they simply replaced with a full wave vibrator and transformer if they failed?
 The Radiart catalog still shows the half wave single and dual reed Elkonodes in 1945, but as recently discontinued.
 The Mallory catalog of the same era does not show any half wave Elkonodes.